-Recently, there has been more interest in high-pressure detergent recommendations.
-To satisfy that interest, this article will explore the science behind cleaning with high-pressure washing units.
+Recently, there has been more interest in high pressure detergent recommendations, so this article will explore the science behind cleaning with high-pressure washing units.

 While cleaning with a pressure washer, there are usually three main reasons why a surface does not get completely clean:

-- In many cases, the fundamentals of cleaning, and the science behind soil bonding and detergent usage are misunderstood by users.
+In many cases, the fundamentals of cleaning, and the science behind soil bonding and detergent usage are misunderstood.

 The four fundamentals of cleaning